Emppuzz/ToDoApp/README.md

-This is the frontend of the Todo app using JavaScript, React, CSS and HTML
+This is the frontend of the Todo app using JavaScript, React, CSS and HTML.